 Corinna May

-Corinna May is a Designated Linklater Voice Method Teacher and a Feldenkrais Method practitioner, one of a dozen people in the world holding both certifications.
+Corinna May is a Designated Linklater Voice Method Teacher and a Feldenkrais Method practitioner, one of a dozen or so people in the world holding both certifications.

-She is a longtime member of Shakespeare & Company in Lenox, MA.
-There she met Kristin Linklater, Professor Emerita of Columbia University, one of the most recognized names in the field of voice production for actors.
+She is a longtime member of Shakespeare & Company in Lenox, MA, where she met Kristin Linklater, Professor Emerita of Columbia University, one of the most recognized names in the field of voice & text training for actors.
 Ms. May was Designated as a Linklater teacher in 2003.

 In 2019, Ms. May began training in Theatrical Intimacy.
-In 2022 she was selected to be in the inaugural cohort of Theatrical Intimacy Education’s (TIE) Educator Advocate Program.
+She has trained with IDC (formerly IDI), and in 2022 she was selected to be in the inaugural cohort of Theatrical Intimacy Education’s (TIE) Educator Advocate Program.

 Ms. May is a Phi Beta Kappa/Magna Cum Laude graduate of Barnard College, and a graduate of the professional actor training program at Circle-in-the-Square Theatre School.
 She is proud to be a union member: AEA, SAG/AFTRA, and The Dramatists Guild.